 The Thirties – the Littlewoods at Hollycroft in Adel, Leeds

 The Thirties was a bad time for many people in many countries.
 America and Britain were in a severe economic depression, the Spanish civil war started.
 Hitler, came to power in 1933 in Germany and was invading other parts of Europe with a major war coming ever closer.
 In Britain there were hunger riots in 1932 although “whipping of children under 14 years was declared illegal”.
-So times were very bad for very many people.
+So times were very bad for very many people in the Thirties.
 Apparently the average family in the UK needed £6 a week to remain above the poverty line but the average weekly wage in 1936 was only £2.
 In some parts of the UK almost 7 out of 10 men were out of work.

 mumdadcar